ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 These rules make sure that a fixed amount of Zcash is created by each block, even if there are vulnerabilities in some shielded pools.

-Checking the coins created by coinbase transactions is out of scope.
+Checking the coins created by coinbase transactions and funding streams is out of scope for this design.

 [ZIP-209]: https://zips.z.cash/zip-0209